Dundee/aerospike-client-python/doc/scan.rst

         :class:`list` of records.

         :param dict policy: optional :ref:`aerospike_scan_policies`.
-        :param :class:`str` nodename: optional name of node used to limit the scan to a single node.
+        :param str nodename: optional name of node used to limit the scan to a single node.

         :return: a :class:`list` of :ref:`aerospike_record_tuple`.

         .. code-block:: python